Updated: July 17, 2023 - 7 min read

 A squad is described as the most basic unit of development, and is probably the most familiar for PMs who have worked in ‘typical’ agile teams.
 Each squad is designed to function like it’s own mini-startup, with all of the skills needed to build a product, (design, testing, engineering, etc).

-Teams are self-organizing, and each squad can choose the framework that works best for them, which could be Scrum, Kanban, or whatever else that squad fancies.
-This allows teammates to work in a way that best suits them, which maximizes their productivity and makes their working lives easier.
+Teams are self-organizing, and each squad can choose the framework that works best for them, which could be Scrum, Kanban, or whatever else that squad prefers.
+This allows teammates to work in a way that best suits them, maximizing their productivity and makes their working lives easier.

 Squads are built to function by themselves, but that doesn’t mean they work in isolation.
 Squads are organized into relevant tribes depending on which part of the product they’re working on.
-Eg. backend infrastructure.
-While there is no official hierarchy, the tribe lead is assigned to each tribe, who ensures that everyone has what they need to thrive.
-Tribes are designed to be less than 100 people to make organization manageable, and informal gatherings are regularly held so that everyone has the opportunity to be up-to-date with what other squads are doing.
+While there's no official hierarchy, the tribe lead is assigned to each tribe, who ensures that everyone has what they need to thrive.
+Tribes are designed to include less than 100 people to make organization manageable, and informal gatherings are regularly held so that everyone has the opportunity to get up-to-date with what other squads are doing.

 Crossover between squads is inevitable, which creates certain dependencies.
 These dependencies slow teams down, which is something that the model aims to cut down on as much as possible.
-This helps to rid development of bottlenecks and keep things moving at speed.
+This helps to prevent bottlenecks and keep things moving at speed.

-Collaboration is the key, so perhaps it seems a little strange that Spotify chops its workforce into smaller autonomous teams that seem to not be working together.
+Collaboration is key, so it might seem strange that Spotify chops its workforce into smaller autonomous teams that don't seem to work together.
 That’s why the model introduces chapters.

-Guilds are a little messier, as you can see above.
-Where chapters are based on the official role of an individual within their squad, guilds are more general areas of interest.
-For example, testing.
-Everyone directly involved in testing will join the guild, but even those who don’t need it for their day-to-day job, but are simply interested in it, may also join in order to learn.
+Guilds are a little messier.
+Whereas chapters are based on the official role of an individual within their squad, guilds are based on more general areas of interest, such as testing.
+Everyone directly involved in testing will join the guild, but even those who don’t need it for their day-to-day job, but are simply interested in it, may also join.

 Benefits and Challenges